 This can increase your engagement levels by a huge margin because the content comes from your followers, and since they find the content relevant, they’ll gladly engage with it.

 You can create content with questions such as pools for students or parents….
 Suggestions for how to increase the productivity of the school.

 The content you use is as important as how successful your school will be on social media, Check out this article on why content is the most important aspect of any business online.

 Repurpose Your Content

 To repurpose content is to convert it from one form to another.
-From text to an image, or to a video.
+From text to an image, or video.
 You can use this strategy to boost your engagement and make a content re-usable.

 You can convert an article written by your writer (Be it a student) into a video.
-Either recited or animated, with a voice over.
+Either recited or animated, with a voice-over.
 Remember that social media is social, so let your creativity help you come up with different ways to convert one content format to another.